kennolot/CTF-pi/README.md

 Exception is that some challenges tell you to look at the answer to verify you've found the correct flag.
 That is mentioned in that task's manual.

+The shell scripts and Dockerfile + docker-compose.yml are only for building the tasks unless specified otherwise.
+They might spoil the challenge so be aware of that when looking at them.
+It is always a good practice to review unknown code.

 ## How to run CTF-pi

 1. Clone the repository onto your Raspberry Pi